Markets open lower after Trump lobs tariff threats at Apple and EU

 The shaky start on Wall Street followed a string of Friday morning posts from the president on Truth Social regarding his tariff policy.
 Mr. Trump first said that he would impose a 25% tariff on Apple if the company did not shift some of their iPhone production to the U.S.

+Daniel Ives, a tech analyst from Wedbush Securities, called the move a "frustrating situation for investors" in a Friday morning research note.
+Apple stocks fell in early trading by 1.9%.

-The president then posted that he would impose a "straight 50% Tariff" on the European Union, calling the group of countries "very difficult to deal with."
+The president also posted that he would impose a "straight 50% Tariff" on the European Union, calling the group of countries "very difficult to deal with."

 "Our discussions with them are going nowhere!" he stated.